 |Benefits||Does OHP cover preventive services? |

 Yes.
-The OHP Plus, CAWEM Plus, OHP with Limited Drug and OHP Standard benefit packages cover preventive services, which include immunizations, check-ups, and screening tests (such as mammograms and PAP tests).
+The OHP Plus, CAWEM Plus, and OHP with Limited Drug benefit packages cover preventive services, which include immunizations, check-ups, and screening tests (such as mammograms and PAP tests).

 |Benefits||What if someone wants treatments not included their benefit package? |

 If an OHP member wants a service that is not covered by their benefit package or is not covered for the condition being treated, the member must sign an Agreement to Pay form that contains all the elements of the OHP 3165 form, as required by OAR 410-120-1280.
 This form shows that the OHP member understands the service is not covered and agrees to pay for the service.

 Without this form, providers may be responsible for costs related to providing excluded and limited services.